sababado/AndroidApkRename/README.md

 it falls under one of the provided build types.

 # Logging
-If logs are needed, use the property `showRenameLogs`.
+If debug logs are needed, use the property `showRenameLogs`.
 For example append `-DshowRenameLogs` to the build execution command.

 # Backlog
 * Name is built based on the order of the `include` array